 Not surprisingly, alcohol problems in the general population tend to concentrate in hospitals.
 The data on this are all over, but 20% is a very safe estimate of the inpatient prevalence.

 Alcohol continues to quietly ruin lives at a prodigious rate.

-Sometimes addiction is c——but those aren’t the cases I worry about.
+Sometimes addiction is completely obvious—cirrhosis, recurrent pancreatitis—but those aren’t the cases I worry about.
 I’m far more concerned about the hip fracture or subdural that was secondary to falls associated with surreptitious drinking.
 Or the postop patient who will be delirious or seize in a couple days due to alcohol withdrawal.

 The U.S. Preventive Services Task Force publishes the most robust screening evidence on the planet.
 It currently recommends screening all adults 18 years of age or older for unhealthy alcohol use.
 But there’s a key caveat: The guideline applies to primary care.

 The Joint Commission has included screening for unhealthy alcohol use in its 2020 national quality measures.
 Accredited hospitals will be required to report how often they screened patients and then intervened in positive cases.
 Currently, these are process measures where the goal is institutional improvement over time rather than an external benchmark.

 Some screening is probably better than none.
 But I’d encourage you to shoot for the moon.
 An investigation written up in the September 2017 Journal of Hepatology demonstrated that universal screening for unhealthy alcohol use is feasible.
 More than 53,000 patients were admitted to the hospital during the nearly three-year study, and bedside nurses were able to screen 91% of them.
 Patients who weren’t screened had shorter lengths of stay, including same-day discharges, a higher AMA rate and impaired level of consciousness.